d9n/tryfinally/series/understanding_gradle/intro.md

 apply plugin: 'com.android.application'
 {% endhighlight %}

-Notice that the `buildscript` block automatically introduces a `classpath` configuration. <span name="classpath">Read the aside if you're curious to know more</span>, but otherwise just use this configuration to specify dependencies needed by any plugins you want to use.
+Notice that the `buildscript` block automatically introduces a `classpath` configuration.
+Read the note below if you're curious to know more, but otherwise just use this configuration to specify dependencies needed by any plugins you want to use.

-<aside name="classpath">A <a href="https://en.wikipedia.org/wiki/Classpath_(Java)">classpath</a> is a concept in Java and Groovy, a path where compiled code can be found and used as a dependency when building other code.
+<div class="note">A <a href="https://en.wikipedia.org/wiki/Classpath_(Java)">classpath</a> is a concept in Java and Groovy, a path where compiled code can be found and used as a dependency when building other code.
 Remember that your build script is code and is actually being compiled each time <code>gradlew</code> is called!
-The buildblock's classpath is actually providing dependencies for the rest of your build script.
-You can even include dependencies for classes that you want to use <i>inside</i> your build script.</aside>
+The buildblock's classpath is actually providing dependencies for the rest of your build script.</div>

 ## Key Takeaways